openstack/glance-specs/specs/juno/metadata-schema-catalog.rst

 Each primitive type is described using simple JSON schema notation.
 This means NO nested objects and no definition referencing.
-.. note:: See Schema Definitions below for property defintion.
+.. note:: See Schema Definitions below for property definition.

 JSON Schema for Objects::